ojones311/boredapp/README.md

 # Bored App

 Are you bored?
-Well load a random activity and get google results based on the activity you get.
+Well load a random activity and get information on how to start.
 If you need some inspiration to try something new or build something here is your chance.

 **Bored App** is a frontend application where visitors can use the activity loader button to get a random activity from the Bored API.
 The activity is sent to the Custom Google Search API as a search term and used to request search results.